mrmaxguns/wonderwordsmodule/docs/quickstart.rst

 .. note::

   This tutorial assumes you have already installed Wonderwords.
-If this is not the case, head over to the :ref:`install` page before proceeding.
+If this is not the case, head over to the :ref:`install_uninstall_upgrade` page before proceeding.

 The ``RandomWord`` class
 ------------------------